 What are these travel courses all about?

-During the semester, students conduct a research project designed to help a selected business client(s) address important business needs or answer important market or other business questions.
-The class project can involve market research and analysis, feasibility analysis, economic modeling, product positioning, go-to-market strategies, and/or other market and industry analysis as needed.
-Design of the project ultimately is dictated by the needs of the client.
-The class involves traveling and meeting directly with key information providers and/or stakeholders for the project.
+During the semester, students undertake a research project designed to help a selected business client(s) address questions or concerns that they are facing.
+The class projects vary widely and may involve market research and analysis, feasibility analysis, economic modeling, product positioning, go-to-market strategies, and/or other market and industry analysis depending on the client’s needs.
+The class involves traveling and meeting directly with pivotal people within the selected business and/or stakeholders in the project.
 A trip is typically scheduled during the week of fall or spring break.
-Check with staff to see what courses are offered each semester.